 4) Can I drop my pet off in the morning and pick up after work?

 Yes, we welcome drop offs starting at 8:00 am M-F, for medical or surgical reasons.
 Be sure to leave a contact number and have a few minutes to fill out questions about the problem.
-If you need to drop your pet off earlier, please make prior arrangements.

 5) What should I feed my puppy or kitten?

 We base diets on a personal nutritional consult.
 This may be done at your annual evaluation.

 6) At what age can I bathe my pet?